raulfdm/aliases-post-demo/rollup-babel/README.md

-# Rollup Alias example
+# Rollup + Babel Alias example

 > TODO: article Link

-This repo shows how to setup aliases using Rollup.
+This repo shows how to setup aliases using Rollup with Babel.

 ## How to run